ENCCS/hpda-python/content/performance.rst

 For many user cases, using NumPy or Pandas is sufficient.
 However, in some computationally heavy applications, it is possible to improve the performance by pre-compiling expensive functions.
 `Cython <https://cython.org/>`__ and `Numba <https://numba.pydata.org/>`__
-are among the popular choices and both of them have good support for numpy arrays.
+are among the popular choices and both of them have good support for NumPy arrays.

 Cython